 Building a Lifetime of Options and Opportunity for Men (BLOOM)

 Led by the California Community Foundation (CCF), BLOOM is a $5 million, five-year initiative that seeks to create a more positive and productive future for 4-18-year-old Black males living in South Los Angeles who are, or have been, under the supervision of the L.A.
 County Probation Department.
 With grants and other assistance through CCF, and support and involvement by other foundations, businesses, schools, colleges, groups and concerned individuals, BLOOM invests in community-based organizations that provide programs and services focused on academic and/or vocational advancement and the creation of a jobs pipeline.
-The Weingart Foundation supported BLOOM with a $300,000 grant in 2012.
-To learn more, visit the CCF website.
+The Weingart Foundation has supported BLOOM with $500,000 in grants since 2012.
+To learn more about BLOOM, visit the CCF website.

 Home For Good

 Led by United Way of Greater Los Angeles, Home For Good is an initiative to invest in permanent solutions to homelessness in LA County.
 Through this initiative, the Home For Good Funders Collaborative was established by, and is made up of, a group of public and private partners who have come together to support this effort.
 Launched in 2011, the Funders Collaborative has leveraged more than $650 million in private funding and public resources to date.
 These funds have been used to provide permanent supportive housing to thousands of chronically homeless individuals in LA County.
 As a member of the Collaborative, the Weingart Foundation has made $4 million in grants since 2011 in support of this initiative.
 For additional information, visit the United Way website.

 LA n Sync